 Of course, it’s problematic if you’re a straight person and you think Pride is the best place for a bachelor(ette)-party, where you’ll take pictures cause it’s “so hilarious”.
 Our dear friend Meg Cale wrote an incredibly powerful piece addressing a few conditions for attending Pride as a straight person.
 We stand by every single word she’s written but as a straight person, you might worry you’ll be ‘doing it wrong’ after reading it.
 We want to give you the tools to be a great ally – cause we need those – not only during Pride – but year round!

 SHOCKER: it didn’t start as a celebration.
 It started as a protest, which became a serious riot.
 The Stonewall Riots of 1969 weren’t fun – they were violent.
 Gay Pride is a fight for equal rights and a fight for being treated with respect – being treated humanely.
 LGBTQ+ people are still being persecuted daily on a global scale.
 LGBTQ+ people still get harassed everywhere on the planet – so the fight isn’t over yet.
 We still need to “celebrate” Pride because a lesbian couple can still get beaten up in London, a place that’s considered welcoming and accepting.

 It’s still illegal to be gay in about 70 countries

-And punishable by death in 14 countries
+And punishable by life ending practices in 14 countries